Biographical Note

 Bell was raised in Washington and Idaho and settled as an adult in California.
 She did not complete middle school, high school, or college and holds no degrees.
 She has worked as a massage therapist, a cleaning lady, a daycare worker, a nanny, a barista, and a server in the kitchen of a retirement home.

-Bell’s writing appears in many magazines including ELLE, Los Angeles Review of Books, New Ohio Review, North American Review, Prairie Schooner, and Rattle.
+Bell’s writing appears in many magazines including B O D Y, ELLE, Los Angeles Review of Books, New Ohio Review, North American Review, and Rattle.
 Her translations appear in Mid-American Review, The Massachusetts Review, New England Review, River Styx, and Waxwing.
-Her first book, Bright Stain (Red Hen Press, 2019), was a finalist for the Washington State Book Award and the Julie Suk Award.
-In 2023, Red Hen Press will publish What Small Sound, her second book of poetry, and Whoever Drowned Here, a collection of poems by Max Sessner that she has translated from German.
+Her first book, Bright Stain (Red Hen Press, 2019), was a finalist for the Washington State Book Award, the Julie Suk Award, and the American Fiction Poetry Award.
+What Small Sound (Red Hen Press, 2023), was a finalist for the Julie Suk Award, shortlisted for the Eric Hoffer Award Grand Prize, was a finalist for the da Vinci Eye Award, and received an honorable mention in the Eric Hoffer Award Poetry Category.
+Whoever Drowned Here, a collection of poems by Max Sessner that she translated from German, was published by Red Hen in 2023 and was nominated for a Northern California Book Award.
+Her poetry has been translated into Italian and Hungarian.
 She is translation editor at the Los Angeles Review, Events Coordinator for the Marin Poetry Center, Arts Program Coordinator for the Friends of the San Quentin Prison Library, and the Marin County Poet Laureate.